SulwanMAS/VideoGameDataAnalysis/README.md

-The dataset that I took is from kaggle https://www.kaggle.com/datasets/gregorut/videogamesales which is the basic premise of the project that I have made.
+The dataset that I took was from kaggle https://www.kaggle.com/datasets/gregorut/videogamesales which is the basic premise of the project that I have made.

 # Video Games Sales Analysis